Transport in Canberra: ACTION

 The largest public transport operator is the Government of the Australian Capital Territory owned ACTION.
 In July 1926 the Federal Capital Commission commenced operating bus services in Canberra.
 With the opening of Old Parliament House in May 1927 and the associated relocation of Australian Commonwealth Government departments to Canberra, the frequency of service offered by the Canberra City Omnibus Service increased as the population of the new city grew.

 During the early 1950s, bus services were expanded to Narrabundah, Yarralumla and O'Connor.
 These routes were extended further in the late 1950s with the development of Dickson and Campbell.

 In August 1963 the first Woden Valley services were introduced.
 Similar early services were provided for other areas.
 From 1961 the new Russell Offices complex demanded a growing number of additional peak services, including feeders from the city.
 The Canberra fleet grew from 25 buses in 1942 to over 90 in 1966.

 In March 1968 a reformed bus network was introduced.
 This involved new bus timetables and driver schedules, based on regular services on all routes throughout the day with synchronised movements through the main centres.
 In February 1977, a new system was unveiled and the operation renamed Australian Capital Territory Internal Omnibus Network (ACTION).

 Today ACTION operates routes throughout the Australian Capital Territory with a fleet of 456 buses.

 CDC Canberra

-CDC Canberra operates bus services from the neighbouring city of Queanbeyan into Canberra City.
+CDC Canberra, formerly known as Qcity Transit, operates bus services from the neighbouring city of Queanbeyan into Canberra City.
 As well as these services it also has services that can run to the town of Yass.
 It is owned by ComfortDelGro Australia, who purchased the business in August 2012.

 CDC Canberra is permitted to carry passengers within the Australian Capital Territory, with the previous restriction being lifted in June 2012.